Torasemide is used on its own or together with other medicines to keep your blood pressure under control.

-Torasemide is used to treat water retention caused by heart failure, kidney or liver disease.
-Water retention may be noticed as swelling of the feet, ankles, lower leg and hands or shortness of breath.
-For this reason, it is commonly known as a "water pill".
+It is also used to treat water retention caused by heart failure, kidney, or liver disease.
+Water retention may be noticed as swelling of the feet, ankles, lower leg and hands, or shortness of breath.
+For this reason, it is commonly known as a "water pill."

 Take Torasemide exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-You may need to pass urine more often while being treated with Torasemide.
+You may need to pass urine more often while being treated with this medicine.
 Take it early in the day, preferably in the morning, to avoid waking up frequently at night to go to the toilet.

-Torasemide must be taken regularly for it to work well.
-Continue taking Torasemide even when you feel better.
-Do not stop taking it unless instructed by your doctor.
+Torasemide must be taken regularly for it to be effective.
+Continue taking this medicine even when you feel better.
+Do not stop taking it unless instructed by the doctor.

 DO NOT double a dose under any circumstances.